Video report by ITV News Correspondent Emma Murphy

 At least 11 civilians have died and dozens of fighters from both Kurdish-led and pro-Turkish factions killed, reports say.

 Speaking at the 65th Nato Parliamentary Assembly at the QEII centre in Westminster on Saturday, Mr Raab said: “Our position is crystal clear.
 This incursion is wrong.
-We want to see maximum restraint, and avoid (IS).
+We want to see maximum restraint, and avoid taking our eye off the ball with Daesh (IS).

 “My fear is that the risk is that the humanitarian situation … could be made worse.”